Pulse Profiles and Polarization of Terzan 5 Pulsars: Observations and Data Analysis

 \subsection{Rotation Measure Determination}

 We used the combined L-band observations with good polarization to measure RM values for each pulsar with two independent routines, {\tt rmfit} from \psrchive\ and {\tt fit\_RM.py} from {\tt RMNest} \citep[][]{Bannister19,Lower20}\footnote{\url{https://github.com/mlower/rmnest}}.
-With {\tt rmfit}, we used the {\tt -r} and {\tt -W } options, which divides the band into two equally-weighted intervals (based on wavelength-squared) and refines the determined RM and error estimates based on the position angles determined in the two separate bands. {\tt fit\_RM.py} uses a Bayesian technique based on nested-sampling to determine the best RM and confidence intervals.
+With {\tt rmfit}, which determines the RM by maximizing the amount of linear polarization as a first step, we used the {\tt -r} and {\tt -W } options, which divides the band into two equally-weighted intervals (based on wavelength-squared) and refines the determined RM and error estimates based on the position angles determined in the two separate bands. {\tt fit\_RM.py} uses a Bayesian technique based on nested-sampling to determine the best RM and confidence intervals.
 The results from the two fits are given in Table~\ref{tab1}, and are consistent for most of the pulsars.
-We note that the error estimates seem to be systematically larger for {\tt RMNest}, which also seems to be able to determine an RM for pulsars with smaller fractional amounts of linear polarization than {\tt rmfit}.
+For pulsars with multiple linearly-polarized components with significant phase separation (e.g.~Ter5O, V, and ae), we also used {\tt RMNest} on the individual components to investigate the consistency of the RM measurements.We note that the error estimates seem to be systematically larger for {\tt RMNest}, which also seems to be able to determine an RM for pulsars with smaller fractional amounts of linear polarization than {\tt rmfit}.
 There is an additional component of the measured RM from the Earth's ionosphere during each of the observations.
 We estimated the size of those contributions with the \texttt{ionFR}\footnote{\url{https://github.com/csobey/ionFR}} code, and they had a mean of about $+$2.7\,\rmunit\ and a standard deviation of 1.5\,\rmunit\ \citep{ionFRpaper}.
 Since we did not correct the individual measured RMs for ionospheric contributions, there is likely a systematic bias of positive $2-3$\,\rmunit\ for each of the measurements.
 However, those biases should be the same for each pulsar, and so relative comparisons of the RMs should be unaffected.
 The summed and RM-corrected pulse profiles at L-band are shown in Fig.~\ref{fig:Profiles}.